ibm-cloud-docs/vpc/monitoring.md

 It can take some time until metrics are displayed after the monitoring instance is provisioned.
 {: tip}

 You can download selected metrics and graphs in CSV format.
-Scroll down to the bottom of the page and click **Download CSV**.
+Scroll to the end of the page and click **Download CSV**.

 Periodically, you might receive an error on the Monitoring page and metrics can't be displayed because the connection with the monitoring instance timed out.
 To fix this problem, reauthenticate to the monitoring instance, as described in step 3 of [Setting up the monitoring service for VPC](#setup-monitoring).
 {: important}